 Philadelphia Eagles street posters endorsing Kamala Harris are "counterfeit political ads," team says

-PHILADELPHIA (CBS) -- The creation of a street artist known for his satirical street artwork throughout U.S. cities is hitting close to home in the City of Brotherly Love.
+PHILADELPHIA (CBS) -- A poster that's popping up around the city of Philadelphia alleges the Eagles have officially endorsed Vice President Kamala Harris which has left the Birds to debunk the rumors.

-The artist, Winston Tseng's latest creation was spotted on 16th and Spring Garden streets, 18th Street and JFK Boulevard, and 34th and Walnut streets in Philadelphia and pays homage to a beloved Philly sports team but with a political stance.
+The posters have been spotted on 16th and Spring Garden streets, 18th Street and JFK Boulevard, and 34th and Walnut streets in Philadelphia.
+The poster pictured below at 16th and Spring Garden streets was later removed Monday afternoon.

 The poster shows Vice President Kamala Harris holding a football while wearing a black Philadelphia Eagles jersey and signature Eagles green helmet.
 The poster is captioned "Kamala official candidate of the Philadelphia Eagles" and has the URL philadelphiaeagles.com/vote printed underneath the caption.